dasch-swiss/dsp-api/docs/03-endpoints/api-v2/text/overview.md

 Details can be found [here](custom-standoff.md).

 !!! info
-    Custom markup is not supported by DSP-TOLS and is viewe-only in DSP-APP.
+    Custom markup is not supported by DSP-TOOLS and is view-only in DSP-APP.
-    Creating custom markup is relatively involved, so that it should only be used by projects working with complex textual data.
+    Creating custom markup is relatively involved,
+    so that it should only be used by projects working with complex textual data.

 ## File Based